rust-embedded/book/src/start/registers.md

 ## Starting at the bottom

-Let's look at the SysTick peripheral that's common to all Cortex-M based microcontrollers.
+Let's look at the SysTick peripheral that's common to all Cortex-M based micro-controllers.
 We can find a pretty low-level API in the [cortex-m] crate, and we can use it like this:

 ```rust
 use cortex_m::peripheral::{syst, Peripherals};